MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-vat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**.
 2. Choose **Set up VAT** and complete the steps.
 3. When you have completed the assisted setup, visit the **VAT Posting Setup** page and check if you have to fill in more fields according to the local requirements in your version of [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information, see [Local functionality in Business Central](about-localization.md)

+### Check the VAT posting setup

+To support you in getting started fast, [!INCLUDE [prod_short](includes/prod_short.md)] will show you notifications if you are missing general ledger (G/L) accounts in posting groups or posting setups, such as the **VAT Posting Setup** page.
+You can turn this on or off using the *G/L accounts missing in posting group or setup* notification in the **My Notifications** page, which is part of the **My settings** page.

+To take you directly to the relevant posting group or setup that is missing a G/L account, [!INCLUDE [prod_short](includes/prod_short.md)] will automatically create those posting setups, using the posting groups in the document or journal you're currently working on.

+At this point, you might just fill in the missing G/L accounts.
+Then, later, when you further refine the setup, you might realize this setup was wrong. [!INCLUDE [prod_short](includes/prod_short.md)] does not allow the deletion of VAT posting setup and general posting setup when there are entries created based on such configurations.
+Starting in 2022 release wave 1, you can use the **Blocked** field in the **VAT Posting Setup** page to prevent users from mistakenly using a setup that is no longer relevant for new postings.

 ## Set up VAT registration numbers for your country or region